Nagaraphirom Park

 On June 26, 2009 King Bhumibol Adulyadej (Rama IX) named the park "Nagaraphirom", meaning "delightful park for the townspeople".

 Nagaraphirom Park officially opened in December 2010.
-The park is open daily from 05:00 a.m. to 09:00 p.m.
+The park was open daily from 05:00 a.m. to 09:00 p.m.

-In 2016 the Crown Property Bureau (CPB) as owner of the area.
-There's a project to build a three-storey and a half underground parking garage here.
-It can accommodate 700 cars, construction takes two years.
+In 2016 the park was razed to build an underground parking garage.
+It was announced that construction would take two years, but the garage was never built.
+The park's former location is now a parking lot.